Lincoln County Animal Shelter

 If you can no longer keep your pet, we accept animals from Lincoln County residents.
 Please call (541) 265-6610, ext.
 6 to make an appointment.
 On the day of the appointment, bring the animal along with recent veterinary records.
 To help us understand your pet, please fill out an incoming dog profile or cat owner questionnaire (see attachments below).

 LCAS is a managed admission shelter, meaning we do not euthanize animals to make room for another.
-If space is not immediately available, we will include you on our surrender wait list.
-While there is a short wait at times, you will have peace of mind knowing that your surrendered pet will also be with us until they find their new, loving home.
+If space is not immediately available, we will ask to include you on our surrender wait list.
+If it is an emergency, we are able to find a solution.
+While there may be a short wait at times, you will have peace of mind knowing that your surrendered pet will also be with us until they find their new, loving home.
+We do accept all animals regardless of health and behavior issues.

 By law, we immediately accept all stray/lost dogs.
-If you have found a lost dog, please call the Shelter at 541-265-6610, or Dispatch at 541-265-4231 after hours.
-We accept stray/lost cats by appointment, but immediately accept sick and injured stray/lost cats.
+If you have found a lost dog, please call the Shelter at 541-265-6610, or Dispatch at 541-265-0777.
+We accept stray/lost cats by appointment--we would like to speak with you about the circumstances because sometimes it is hard to determine who is lost, is homeless, or is an owned pet on a walkabout.
+We immediately accept all sick and injured cats.

 LCAS does not place any time limits on an animal's stay.
 A dog or cat may stay until a new home is found--even if it takes days, weeks or months.
 However, we do euthanize if medically it is in the best interest of the animal, if there is a risk of disease transmission to our current population, or for unmanageable and unsafe behavior issues.